langgenius/dify/README.md

 For those who'd like to contribute code, see our [Contribution Guide](https://github.com/langgenius/dify/blob/main/CONTRIBUTING.md).
 At the same time, please consider supporting Dify by sharing it on social media and at events and conferences.

+Contributions are welcome!
+Please submit pull requests or issues.

 > We are looking for contributors to help with translating Dify to languages other than Mandarin or English.
 If you are interested in helping, please see the [i18n README](https://github.com/langgenius/dify/blob/main/web/i18n/README.md) for more information, and leave us a comment in the `global-users` channel of our [Discord Community Server](https://discord.gg/8Tpq4AcN9c).